“Even though as a firm we have a high tolerance for risk, the one place we don’t is compliance,”

 Compliance is a necessity.
 Regulations protect us from crime, and ensure companies are adhering to legal requirements, especially when dealing with personal and sensitive information such as for AML requirements.
 But that’s not to say it isn’t a burden – so creating a culture where compliance is completed and celebrated regularly is no easy feat.

-Yet Venture Capital Firm Blackbird are doing just that, with a strong tone from the top promoting compliance and fostering a culture where small compliance wins are recognized.
+Yet Venture Capital Firm Blackbird are doing just that, with their top down approach to promoting compliance and fostering a culture where small compliance wins are recognised.

 “We obviously want to celebrate great investments and other successes in our team, but equally we want to celebrate things that are lesser known and understood and appreciated.
 Being compliant with every element – AML and CTF being only two of them – takes a lot of effort and time and something that’s underneath the surface.
 I think the partners and leaders at Blackbird do a good job of promoting that when we do it really well – showcasing it to the team just as other parts of the team would celebrate their wins.”